pcduino/pcduino8_uno_lib/README.md

 ### Create new test program

 Create new .c files in sample folder and modify Makefile to compile it.
-For example I want to create helloLibArduino.c to control an LED on GPIO1.
+For example I want to create helloLibArduino.c to control the LED1 on GPIO13.
 ```C
 #include <core.h>
 int led_pin = 1;